Owl, That’s Gotta Hurt

 The “Western Jackalope” to be exact.
 (The sign with it went on to explain how they sing like cowboys.)
 Damian did some puzzles and played with some “fake” stuffed animals while I looked at the photography exhibit.
 I ventured off into the back room and passed the impressively large tree cross-section along the way, which was pretty cool.

-The backroom looked to be sort of an education room rather than a museum exhibit, but there were some more taxidermed critters lying about, as well as the third brand new giant flat screen TV.
+The backroom looked to be sort of an education room rather than a museum exhibit, but there were some more taxidermed critters lying about.

 Outside the center is a small network of trails, which went unexplored in the monsoon.
-With so many other centers yet to visit, I’m sure we’ll get a good flavor for what this one had to offer.
 This is a great little place to take a little kid and is a great way to spend a rainy Saturday afternoon.